Hawaii (1966 film): Cast

 Bette Midler also had her first on-screen movie appearance as an extra in the film (she can be seen behind a woman covered in a white shawl during Abner's sermon).
 Heather Menzies (who co-starred with Andrews in The Sound of Music a year earlier) appears as Jerusha's sister Mercy Bromley.
+Claes von Sydow and his younger brother Henrik are Max's real-life sons.
 The film's costume designer Dorothy Jeakins makes a credited cameo as the Hales matriarch Hepzibah Hale.